Sign In / Sign Out

 Q. How does the insurance work?

-A. Students' health care needs can best be satisfied when an organized system of health care providers at ASU Health Services manages the treatment.
-If you are enrolled in the Student Health Insurance Plan, you must first seek treatment at an ASU Health Center.
+A. Students' health care needs can best be satisfied when an organized system of health care providers at ASU Health Services manages your treatment.
+If you are enrolled in the Student Health Insurance Plan, you must first seek treatment at an ASU Health Services location.
 Referrals are issued when Medically Necessary, and are required on a per Accident or illness basis.
 Students who do not receive a referral are subject to a benefit reduction; claims will be paid at the Non-Preferred Care Level.
-A referral is not required for covered dependents.
+See your policy plan for referral exceptions.

 Q. How do I get a list of contracted providers?

-A. To obtain a complete list of providers, use Aetna's DocFind® Service:
+A. To obtain a complete list of providers, off campus use Aetna's DocFind® Service: AetnaStudentHealth.com/ArizonaState .

 Q. How do I get an insurance card after I enroll for the student health insurance via MyASU?